-A few years ago, I was at a seminar with some other ladies from our church when a woman about my age walked into the conference room.
+A few years ago, I was at a seminar with some other women from our church when a woman about my age walked into the conference room.
 I observed immediately that was that she was pretty and well put together.
 She was tall and thin, with cute clothes, shiny hair, smooth skin and a warm smile.
 She confidently approached our group and introduced herself.
 Within minutes it became apparent that she was not only gorgeous with great taste in clothes, but bright and articulate as well.

 She was well spoken but did not dominate the discussion.
 She asked everyone in our group questions about themselves and then listened intently to the answers.
 One of the woman in our group inquired about her husband and kids and she graciously showed us some photos of her extraordinarily attractive husband and perfect little boy and girl.

 She talked about her ministry activities and her reasons for attending the seminar.
 She went on to share how she planned to use what she was learning to start a ministry in her local church that would bless the community.
 All in all, the woman I met that day was gracious, attractive, thoughtful and engaged in the world around her.

 And for one brief moment that I am not proud of at all, I loathed her.
 I mean I really loathed her.
 Not only did I loathe her, I brutally judged her.